 Final Thoughts on the Eno Music Rubber Violin Practice Mute

 I absolutely love this mute.
 It is a couple of dollars more expensive than the eBoot one but it’s definitely worth it.
 The mute’s design allows it to damp the sound without muffling the violin’s natural tone.

 3. Tamir Rubber Practice Mute Review

-- dampens the volume of your violin, so you can practice anytime, anywhere, without disturbing anyone.
+- dampens the volume of your violin.

 - Maintains the sound quality of your violin.

 - easy to place and remove from the bridge.